canibanoglu/tango_with_django_book/chapters/login.rst

 	# If you choose this option, you'll want to modify the import statement you've already got to include UserProfile.
 	from rango.models import Category, Page, UserProfile

-.. note:: Remember that with the creation of a new model, you much synchronise your database.
-Run the ``$ python manage.py syncb`` command to synchronise the new ``UserProfile`` model.
+.. note:: Remember that with the creation of a new model, you must synchronise your database.
+Run ``$ python manage.py syncb`` from your terminal to synchronise the new ``UserProfile`` model.
 Not doing so will result in errors explaining that the required database tables cannot be found.

 Creating a *User Registration* View and Template
 ------------------------------------------------